EPdeJ/cyclingplots/README.md

 - `transparency` set the transparency of the area under the curve
 - `elevationbreaksstr` sets the how the rolling gradient should be divided in different levels of difficulty
 - `plotsave` and `plotname` can be set to save the plot automatically with **plotsave** as logical.
 Plots will be saved in the working directory.
-- `plotsavedimentiondpisstr` sets dimensions and dpi for the plot to save.
+- `ggsavepar` sets dimensions and dpi for the plot to save.
 Needs a string of 4 with width, height, unit and dpi

 ### Details
 - 6 levels have been set as categories for the area under the curve colors, based on the following grade categories: